 We see it all the time – outcomes depend on who is producing the outcome.
 Some chefs, teachers, mechanics, athletes, authors, contractors, etc., do a better job and get better outcomes than others.
 This isn’t as obvious for doctors, but it is just as true.

 In the fields of medicine in which outcomes are easy to judge, it is obvious.
 Consider, for example, plastic surgery.
-It is easy to distinguish the excellent surgeons by the cosmetic outcomes they achieve.
+It is easy to distinguish the excellent surgeons by just looking at their results.
 An excellent facelift or tummy tuck or breast augmentation is easy to distinguish from the average ones and bad ones.

 Some Doctors Are Better than Others

 In some fields of medicine studies have been done to specifically compare outcomes between practitioners, and these studies typically show that outcomes vary significantly between providers.

 - Cardiac surgery – Studies have shown a wide variation in patient mortality rates between surgeons for coronary artery bypass grafting.
 A 1991 JAMA study showed individual cardiac surgeon patient mortality rates to vary from 1.9% to 9.2%!
 This and other studies showing patient mortality variation between surgeons came as a shock at the time, and led to changes in the field, such as public reporting of individual surgeon outcomes, which led to a significant decrease in surgeon variation during the 1990’s.